Thomas Watson (bishop of Lincoln): Under Mary's reign

-When Mary came to the throne in August 1553, she immediately released Gardiner and restored him to his offices as Bishop of Winchester and Chancellor of Cambridge University.
+When Mary I came to the throne in August 1553, she immediately released Gardiner and restored him to his offices as Bishop of Winchester and Chancellor of Cambridge University.
 On Gardiner's advice she chose Watson to formally announce her intention to restore England to the Catholic Faith.
 On 20 August 1553, a great gathering was called at St Paul's Cross In the presence of the Queen, members of the court, bishops, dignitaries, nobility, the Lord Mayor and aldermen of London, representatives of the crafts and trades, and with a military guard, Thomas Watson stood to preach.
 It was more of a manifesto than a sermon.
 He referred to the confusion lately spread by Protestant preachers to whom people should no longer listen.
 He asked them not to seek new doctrines or a new faith, nor to build a new church or new temple.
 He exhorted them rather to return to the old faith, the faith of their fathers, and to help their Queen to restore the old temple.
 His sermon made a great impression, preparing the way for what was to come.

 Gardiner then sent Watson back to Cambridge with full authority to restore the university's former statutes and traditions.
 He was welcomed back and elected Master of his old College, St. John's on 28 September 1553.
 He confronted those Protestant members of the Convocation who had expelled and excluded Catholics and turned the tables on them.
 He reinstated the statutes of John Fisher, and committed the university to restoring and observing former Catholic traditions, customs and liturgies.